-Net Energy Metering for Solar Customers
+Net Energy Metering (NEM) for Solar Customers

 If you have solar panels receive credits for the excess energy you generate and send to the grid.